fastify/fastify/docs/Hooks.md

 Currently, one
 [`diagnostics_channel`](https://nodejs.org/api/diagnostics_channel.html) publish
-event, `'fastify.initialized'`, happens at initialization time.
+event, `'fastify.initialization'`, happens at initialization time.
 The Fastify instance is passed into the hook as a property of the object passed in.
 At this point, the instance can be interacted with to add hooks, plugins, routes or any other sort of modification.